aggregat4/dendriform/JOURNAL.md

 Started the foundation for open and closed nodes.
 Persistence is probably transparent.
 Visually I am currently always showing the open/close control since I would need to use Javascript to show/hide this at the appropriate time and I don't want to do that yet.
 A pure CSS solution didn't seem feasible.

 Actually rendering the open and closed states is not going to be the problem, but we need to make sure that entire behaviour with adding nodes, finding ancestors, etc works correctly.

+I changed the DOM structure for nodes by wrapping the actual node content itself in a wrapper element, we may need this for some highlighting or something.
+This caused me to have to refactor some DOM utilities where we accessed the DOM directly using children properties.